-- 26. The Financial Services Commission ("FSC") was established in 2002 pursuant to the Financial Services Commission Act, 2001 ("FSC Act").
-The FSC is an autonomous regulatory authority in the VI with responsibility for the regulation, supervision and inspection of financial institutions, as well as those undertaking trust and company management services know as trust and company service providers ("TCSPs"). - 27.
-The FSC's remit extends to Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) matters pursuant to section 4 of the FSC Act.
-This includes the requirement to monitor compliance by regulated entities (and by such other persons who are under its supervision) with the AMLTFCOP, the AMLR, The Terrorism United Nations and Other Measures (Overseas Territories) Order 2001, The Anti-Terrorism (Financial and Other Measures) (Overseas Territories) Order 2002, The Counter-Terrorism Act, 2021 (as amended) ("CTA"), Proliferation Financing (Prohibition) Act, 2021 (as amended) ("PFPA") and with such other acts, Orders in Council, regulations, codes, sanctions or guidelines relating to money laundering, financing of terrorism, proliferation financing as may be prescribed. - 28.
-The following regulated activities make up the financial services sectors:

-- a) Insurance includes the provision of insurance productions and related services covering insurance brokers, insurance agents, insurance loss adjusters and insurance managers. - b) Banking includes the provision of general banking services including loans, savings accounts, and fixed deposits. - c) Fiduciary Services (TCSPs) includes the provision of trustee services, company management business, registered office and registered agent services, directorships and nominee services. - d) Investment Business includes services related to the dealing or arranging of deals in investments, managing investments, providing investment advice, providing custodial or administration services with respect to investments, operating an investment exchange, or acting as an investment adviser or investment manager. - e) Financing and Money Services Business includes the provision of credit under financing agreements, leasing of property under a financing lease, provision of money transmission services, cheque cashing services, currency exchange services, the issuance, sale or redemption of money orders or traveller's cheques, as well as the provision of lending in the peer-to-peer (P2P) FinTech market, including peer-to-business (P2B) and business-to-business (B2B) markets. - f) Insolvency Services includes appointments as administrators, administrative receivers, interim supervisors, supervisors, provisional liquidators, liquidators or bankruptcy trustees. - g) Virtual Assets Services Providers (VASPs) includes the provision of services relating to the issuance, offer or sale of a virtual asset, virtual assets custody services and virtual assets exchanges. - 29.
+- 23. The Financial Services Commission ("FSC") was established in 2002 pursuant to the Financial Services Commission Act, 2001 ("FSC Act").
+The FSC is an autonomous regulatory authority in the VI with responsibility for the regulation, supervision and inspection of financial institutions, as well as those undertaking trust and company management services know as trust and company service providers ("TCSPs"). - 24.
+The FSC's remit extends to AML/CFT matters pursuant to section 4 of the FSC Act.
+This includes the requirement to monitor compliance by regulated entities (and by such other persons who are subject to them) with the AMLTFCOP, the AMLR, The Terrorism (United Nations and Other Measures (Overseas Territories) Order 2001, The Anti-Terrorism (Financial and Other Measures) (Overseas Territories) Order 2002, The Counter-Terrorism Act, 2021, Proliferation Financing (Prohibition) Act, 2021 and with such other acts, Orders in Council, regulations, codes, sanctions or guidelines relating to money laundering, financing of terrorism, proliferation financing as may be prescribed. - 25.
+The following regulated activities make up the financial services sectors: - a) Insurance includes the provision of insurance productions and related services covering insurance brokers, insurance agents, insurance loss adjusters and insurance managers. - b) Banking includes the provision of general banking services including loans, savings accounts, and fixed deposits. - Fiduciary Services (TCSPs) includes the provision of trustee services, company management business, registered office and registered agent services, directorships and nominee services. - d) Investment Business includes services related to the dealing or arranging of deals in investments, managing investments, providing investment advice, providing custodial or administration services with respect to investments, operating an investment exchange, or acting as an investment adviser or investment manager. - e) Financing and Money Services Business includes the provision of credit under financing agreements, leasing of property under a financing lease, provision of money transmission services, cheque cashing services, currency exchange services, the issuance, sale or redemption of money orders or traveller's cheques, as well as the provision of lending in the peer-to-peer (P2P) FinTech market, including peer-to-business (P2B) and business-to-business (B2B) markets. - f) Insolvency Services includes appointments as administrators, administrative receivers, interim supervisors, supervisors, provisional liquidators, liquidators or bankruptcy trustees. - 26.
 The FSC may also, where it holds a suspicion in relation to a transaction or activity, file a report with the FIA.
-The filing of such a report would require the FIA to perform its own analysis and investigation of the suspicious transaction or activity and, where there is a suspicion of a breach of a financial sanctions order, make a referral to the SU if sufficient information exists to warrant such action. - 30.
-As with the FIA, compliance under the relevant sanctions legislation encompasses the requirement to ensure that relevant entities comply with all applicable international targeted financial sanctions and any other local designations or directions that are in force, as well as their responsibilities for sanctions screening and reporting. - 31.
-The FSC must therefore ensure that relevant entities (among others) maintain adequate: - policies and procedures in relation to sanctions compliance; - systems and internal controls for sanctions screening, monitoring and reporting; and - systems for ongoing staff training. - 32.
-The Governor has delegated power to the FSC to publish and keep up to date a list of designated persons, which can be found on its website.
-The FSC also publishes the list of Orders-in-Council and relevant amendments. - 33.
-These Orders are disseminated to the FSC from the SU and may be found at:
+The filing of such a report would require the FIA to perform its own analysis and investigation of the suspicious transaction or activity and, where there is a suspicion of a breach of a financial sanctions order, make a referral to the Governor's Office if sufficient information exists to warrant such action.

+- 27. As with the FIA, compliance under the relevant sanctions legislation encompasses the requirement to ensure that relevant entities comply with all applicable international targeted financial sanctions and any other local designations or directions that are in force, as well as their responsibilities for sanctions screening and reporting. - 28.
+The FSC must therefore ensure that relevant entities maintain (among others) adequate: - policies and procedures in relation to sanctions compliance; - systems and internal controls for sanctions screening, monitoring and reporting; and - systems for ongoing staff training. - 29.
+The FSC has responsibility for publishing on its website, the list of Orders-in-Council and relevant amendments.
+These Orders are disseminated to the FSC from the Governor's Office and may be found at: